Rayanne Craven

 UW-AAB, CPDT-KA, IAABC-ADT, FDM, Elite FFCP

 Dogs have been a passion of mine since I was a child.
 As a teenager, I began dog sitting for friends and family and in college began working as a veterinary technician at Newton County Animal Clinic where I worked for 5 years.
-I have been working professionally as a force free trainer for 6 years and in that time earned several certifications.
+I have been working professionally as a R+/Fear Free trainer for 7 years and in that time earned several certifications.
+I am also a Zookeeper and Training Coordinator at the Hattiesburg Zoo where I work with a variety of species.
 I live in Sumrall, Mississippi, with my dog, Kávé, a Mudi.
-I love helping owners set their puppies up for success and enjoy the benefits of a positive relationship.
-My goal is to educate pet parents and to show them they can have a wonderful time training and building a bond with their dogs through positive reinforcement.
-I also worked professionally with service dogs and their handlers for over 5 years.
-I have helped train for several different tasks including: Type 1 diabetic alert, anxiety interruption, deep pressure therapy, retrieval, and some hearing alerts.

 I earned a Bachelor’s Degree from Mississippi State University and a Graduate Certificate in Applied Animal Behavior through the University of Washington.
-I am a member of the Animal Behavior Society, the Pet Professional Guild, and I am currently an animal care volunteer with the Hattiesburg Zoo to further my knowledge of other species.
+I am a member of the International Association of Animal Behavior Consultants, the American Association of Zoo Keepers, the Pet Professional Guild, and I am also the writer for the Pet Life column for Signature Magazine.

 Certifications